Algebraic models of local period maps and Yukawa algebras: Models of the homotopy fiber

 and by the equality

 we get

 \end{proof}

 \begin{remark} In general homotopy transfer from Fiorenza-Manetti mapping cocone or the associative one will induce different $A_\infty[1]$ structures on $C$: the fact that they are the same in the case of the previous proposition follows from the hypothesis $C\cdot C=0$.
-Moreover, we remark that we only used this hypothesis in the computation of the $A_\infty[1]$ structure on $C$ and the $A_\infty[1]$ morphisms $F_{As},F_\infty$ and never in the computation of $G_{As},G_\infty$. \end{remark}
+Moreover, we remark that we only used this hypothesis in the computation of the $A_\infty[1]$ structure on $C$ and the $A_\infty[1]$ morphisms $F_{As},F_\infty$, but never in the computation of $G_{As},G_\infty$: in particular, the formulas for $G_{As},G_\infty$ continue to hold in the more general situation when $C$ is just an algebraic complement of $A$ in $B$. \end{remark}